Elsie Robinson

-Elsinore Justinia Robinson (April 30, 1883 – September 8, 1956) was an American journalist, poet, memoirist and short story writer, known for her syndicated Hearst column "Listen, World!," (1921 - 1956) which was read by 20 million Americans on a daily basis.
-Robinson was a pioneer in that she illustrated many of her own opinion pieces.
+Elsinore Justinia Robinson (April 30, 1883 – September 8, 1956) was an American journalist, poet, memoirist and short story writer, known for her syndicated Hearst column "Listen, World!"
+(1921–1956), which was read by 20 million Americans on a daily basis.
+Robinson was a pioneer in that she illustrated many of her opinion pieces.
 In both her journalism and fiction, she argued eloquently and forcefully for women to have the same freedoms and opportunities as men.
-Her poems, which were widely published and anthologized, dealt with her personal grief and heartbreak.
+Her poems, which were widely published and anthologized, dealt with her grief and heartbreak.

 Early life and education

 Robinson was the third of five children born to a working class family in Benicia, California.
 At the time, Benicia was a rowdy frontier town, known for its numerous bars and brothels.

 Personal life

 At 19, Robinson married a wealthy Vermont widower named Christie Crowell who was 10 years her senior and moved to Brattleboro, Vermont.
 The marriage was fraught from the beginning, she wrote in her memoir, I Wanted Out.
 'We had been married weeks, months—why did we still seem strangers?
 Why did he caress me so seldom—act so guilty when he did?
 Why was he always trying to repress my laughter, my impulsive affection?"

 Her only child, a son named George Alexander Crowell, was born in 1904.
 George suffered from severe asthma and would struggle to breathe throughout his life.